gui2de/lines/README.md

-# lines
+# Data Management gui2delines
 gui2delines for gui2de

-# Principles of Data Management
+## Principles of Data Management

 - Program files go into Drive and data files go into [Box](/using-box)
 - No data is ever downloaded to your personal machine outside of Box Sync or Box Drive